-- Review and recommend risk management strategies, risk frameworks, risk policies, risk tolerance and risk profile limits to the Board Risk Management Committee for endorsement, - Ensure comprehensive risk identification and assessment is conducted at least annually or as and when it is required, - Ensure that infrastructure, resources and systems are in place for effective risk management and monitoring, - Review reports on the Bank's risk exposure, risk portfolio composition and risk management activities to ensure the consistency with the Bank's the risk profile and business plan, - Receive reports on the Bank's capital adequacy level.
+- Review and recommend risk management strategies, risk frameworks, risk policies, risk tolerance and Risk Appetite limits to the Board Risk Management Committee for endorsement, - Ensure comprehensive risk identification and assessment - Ensure that infrastructure, resources and systems are in place for effective risk management and monitoring, - Review reports on the Bank's risk exposure, risk portfolio composition and risk management activities to ensure the consistency with the Bank's the Risk Appetite and business plan, e.

-e.
 Asset & Liability Committee (ALCO):

-- Ensure comprehensive assessment of capital adequacy is conducted at least annually or as and when it is required culminating in the internal capital level, - Ensure effective monitoring of capital adequacy of the Bank to ensure compliance with both to regulatory and internal capital ratio, - · Review reports on the Bank's capital adequacy level, - Receive reports on the Bank's risk exposure, risk portfolio composition and risk management activities to ensure the consistency with the Bank's the risk profile and business plan.
+- Ensure comprehensive assessment of capital adequacy is conducted at least annually or as and when it is required culminating in the internal capital level, - Ensure effective monitoring of capital adequacy of the Bank to ensure compliance with both to regulatory and internal capital ratio, - Review reports on the Bank's capital adequacy level, - Receive reports on the Bank's risk exposure, risk portfolio composition and risk management activities to ensure the consistency with the Bank's the Risk Appetite and business plan.